A Short Guide for Brand Tracking

 Implementation of a Brand Tracking

-It is vital in brand tracking that the survey is conducted at regular intervals (waves) (for example, monthly or quarterly) and that the sample size, target group, and the collection method remain the same across countries to make the results comparable.
+Conducting the survey at regular intervals, such as monthly or quarterly, and maintaining the same sample size, target group, and collection method across countries is crucial to making the results comparable.